rodrigobrito/akamai-siem-connector/README.md

 - [Leandro Cassiano](https://contacts.akamai.com/lcassian) - Solution Architect LATAM
 - [Felipe Vilarinho](https://contacts.akamai.com/fvilarin) - Engagement Manager LATAM

 If you want to collaborate in this project, reach out us by e-Mail.
+These are the current backlog:

+- Define a retry strategy for `scheduler`, `consumer`, `processor`
+- Define the healthcheck attributes the containers images.
+- Create K8S manifests.
+- Create Terraform recipes for deployment (AWS, GCP, Azure, Linode, etc.)

 ### 4. Versions
 ***